dboikliev/TypedReader/README.md

 # ConsoleReader
-A simple library providing seamless interface for reading different types of inputs from the console.
+A small library providing seamless interface for reading different types of inputs from the console.

 ##Examples